Wedding Photography at Castell Coch Near Cardiff in South Wales

 A Castell Coch marriage ceremony would make for an excellent start to your day before going elsewhere for your wedding reception meal.

-The bride’s arrival: Laura is pretty as a picture as she arrives in the car park.
-Fforest Fawr provides the greenery in the background.
+The bride’s arrival: Laura is as pretty as a picture as she arrives in the car park.
+Fforest Fawr provides the background greenery.

 As the bride Libby makes her way across the drawbridge, her father takes time to admire his daughter.